clarkfitzg/pems_fd/paper/paper.md

     - Statistics Department, UC Davis
     - Civil Engineering Department, UC Davis
 abstract:
-    "This paper analyzes several hundred GB of loop detector data from the California Department of Transportation Performance Management System (PEMS).
-We use the data to estimate the fundamental diagram of traffic flow as a function of density and then perform clustering on the sensor locations.
-The clusters reveal a dominant group of fundamental diagrams with normal flow and a smaller group with lesser flow.
+    "This paper analyzes several hundred GB of highway loop detector data from the California Department of Transportation Performance Management System (PEMS).
+We use the data to estimate the fundamental diagram of traffic flow as a function of density and then perform clustering on the sensor locations based on a distance metric between functions.
+The clusters reveal a dominant group of fundamental diagrams with normal flow and a smaller group with lower flow.
 We demonstrate efficient computational techniques to process data both in and out of main memory."

 ---